 If you suffer from painful, visible varicose veins, you may be interested in learning more about Endovenous Laser Treatment (EVLT).
 This minimally invasive, office-based vein treatment is widely considered to be the gold standard of varicose vein treatments.

-Endovenous Laser Treatment can alleviate painful, uncomfortable, and visible vein symptoms like leg swelling, cramping, aching, itching and skin discoloration.
+Endovenous Laser Treatment can alleviate painful, uncomfortable, and visible vein symptoms like leg swelling, cramping, aching, itching and skin discoloration as well as the bulging appearance.
 It can also reduce your risk of developing serious health conditions like venous ulcers (open, non-healing sores) and deep vein thrombosis (DVT).

 At USA Vein Clinics, we specialize in performing Endovenous Laser Treatment and a range of other non-surgical vein treatments.
 Below, we discuss what to expect before, during, and after EVLT.
 For additional questions, please consult a vein specialist.